-The Company's organizational documents do not restrict the Company from paying distributions from any source and do not restrict the amount of distributions the Company may pay from any source, including proceeds from the Company's public offerings or the proceeds from the issuance of securities in the future, other third party borrowings, advances from the Advisor or sponsor or from the Advisor's deferral or waiver of its fees under the Amended Advisory Agreement.
-Distributions paid from sources other than current or accumulated earnings and profits, particularly during the period before the Company has substantially invested the net proceeds from the Company's public offerings, may constitute a return of capital for tax purposes.
-From time to time, particularly during the period before the Company has substantially invested the net proceeds from the Company's public offerings, the Company may generate taxable income greater than the Company's taxable income for financial reporting purposes, or the Company's taxable income may be greater than the Company's cash flow available for distribution to stockholders.
+The Company's organizational documents do not restrict the Company from paying distributions from any source and do not restrict the amount of distributions the Company may pay from any source, including proceeds from the Offerings or the proceeds from the issuance of securities in the future, other third party borrowings, advances from the Advisor or CFI or from the Advisor's deferral or waiver of its fees under the Amended Advisory Agreement.
+Distributions paid from sources other than current or accumulated earnings and profits, particularly during the period before the Company has substantially invested the net proceeds from the Offerings, may constitute a return of capital for tax purposes.
+From time to time, particularly during the period before the Company has substantially invested the net proceeds from the Company's Offerings, the Company may generate income greater than the Company's taxable income for financial reporting purposes, or the Company's taxable income may be greater than the Company's cash flow available for distribution to stockholders.
 In these situations, the Company may make distributions in excess of the Company's cash flow from operations, investment activities and strategic financings to satisfy the REIT distribution requirement.
 In such an event, the Company would look first to other third party borrowings to fund these distributions.
-If the Company funds distributions from financings, the net proceeds from the Company's offerings or sources other than the Company's cash flow from operations, the Company will have less funds available for investment in income-producing commercial properties and other real estate-related assets and stockholders overall return may be reduced.
+If the Company funds distributions from financings, the net proceeds from the Offerings or sources other than the Company's cash flow from operations, the Company will have less funds available for investment in incomeproducing commercial real estate and the Company's stockholders' overall return may be reduced.
 In addition, if the aggregate amount of cash the Company distributes to stockholders in any given year exceeds the amount of the Company's taxable income generated during the year, the excess amount will either be (1) a return of capital or (2) a gain from the sale or exchange of property to the extent that a stockholder's basis in the Company's common stock equals or is reduced to zero as the result of the Company's current or prior year distributions.
 Such distributions may effectively dilute or reduce the value of the stockholders remaining interest in the Company's net asset value.

-Pursuant to the Amended Distribution Support Agreement, in certain circumstances where the Company's cash distributions exceed MFFO, the Company's sponsor will purchase up to \$5.0 million of Class I shares (which includes the shares the Company's sponsor has purchased in order to satisfy the Minimum Offering Requirement) at the then current offering price per Class I share net of dealer manager fees to provide additional cash to support distributions to the Company's stockholders.
-The sale of these shares will result in the dilution of the ownership interests of the Company's public stockholders.
-Upon termination or expiration of the Amended Distribution Support Agreement, the Company may not have sufficient cash available to pay distributions at the rate the Company had paid during preceding periods or at all.
-As of June 30, 2022, CFI has no remaining obligation pursuant to the Amended Distribution Support Agreement.
+Pursuant to the Distribution Support Agreement, in certain circumstances where the Company's cash distributions exceed MFFO, CFI will purchase up to \$5.0 million of shares in the Company's public offerings (including the \$2.0 million of shares purchased to satisfy the Minimum Offering).
+The sponsor has purchased Class IX shares in the Company's Initial Offering and has purchased Class I shares in the Follow-On Offering.
+As of June 30, 2023, CFI has no remaining obligation pursuant to the Distribution Support Agreement.
+Subsequent to the expiration of the Distribution Support Agreement, the Company may not have sufficient cash available to pay distributions at the rate the Company had paid during preceding periods or at all.
 If the Company pays distributions from sources other than the Company's cash flow from operations, the Company will have less cash available for investments, the Company may have to reduce the Company's distribution rate, the Company's net asset value may be negatively impacted and the Company's stockholders overall return may be reduced.
-For the six months ended June 30, 2022, 23% of the Company's cash distributions were paid using proceeds from the Offerings.
+As of June 30, 2023, the Company has declared cumulative distributions of \$62,500,824, of which 31% of the Company's cash distributions were paid using proceeds from the Offerings.
+For the six months ended June 30, 2023, 80% of the Company's cash distributions were paid using proceeds from the Offerings (see "-Distributions").